My investment results

 Fourth quarter 2021

-In these three months, the investments achieved a positive result.
-The positive result is mainly due to the fact that the shares did well.
-Shares fall into the 'Business values' portfolio.
+In these three months, the investments have achieved a positive result.
+The positive result is mainly due to the fact that the shares performed well.
+Shares fall into the 'Commercial Securities' portfolio.
 This portfolio achieved a return of 4.9%.
-The second sub-portfolio is 'Fixed income medium'.
-This includes different types of bonds.
+The second sub-portfolio is 'Medium Fixed Income'.
+This includes, among other things, different types of bonds.
 Due to a negative return on corporate bonds, this portfolio ended with a slightly negative return of -0.3%.
-The 'Long-term fixed income' portfolio achieved a small positive result: 0.3%.
-This is mainly due to a small price gain due to slightly lower interest rates on government bonds.
-Because the distribution between the portfolios is different in each age group, the return achieved is also different in each age category.
-The total portfolio ended in the plus with 2.6%.
+The 'Long Fixed Income' portfolio achieved a small positive result: 0.3%.
+This is mainly due to a small price gain due to slightly lower yields on government bonds.
+Because the distribution between the portfolios is different in each age group, the returns achieved are also different in each age category.
+The total portfolio ended up by 2.6%.

 Third quarter 2021